Emergency ultrasound: Diagnostic

 Chest pain is one of the most common complaints presenting to the emergency department.
 Those presenting with chest pain, focused cardiac ultrasound can be helpful in the evaluation of persons with potentially life-threatening disease such as a pericardial effusion, a severe pulmonary embolus (or blood clot in the lungs), or in screening those with suspected aortic dissection.
-The use of ultrasound is also helpful in persons with chest pain due to suspected heart ischemia, especially when the baseline electrocardiogram or EKG, is non-diagnostic.
+The use of ultrasound is also helpful in persons with chest pain due to suspected heart ischemia, especially when the baseline electrocardiogram or EKG, is non-diagnostic.Point-of-care compression ultrasonography of the proximal lower extremity is a validated method for diagnosing deep vein thrombosis (DVT).
+The clinician compresses the femoral and popliteal veins under ultrasound visualization, with failure of vein collapse indicating thrombus.
+This method is quick, non-invasive, and useful in both emergency and inpatient settings.

+Emergency ultrasound also effectively aids abdominal aortic aneurysm (AAA) screening and rupture evaluation.
+Rapid assessment for an enlarged or ruptured aneurysm using a transverse and longitudinal scan of the abdominal aorta has high sensitivity and specificity, making it a first-line tool in hypotensive patients with abdominal or back pain.

 The more technically demanding aspects of echocardiographic interpretation, and should be reserved for more formal comprehensive echocardiography.